Apple Watch

 * Step away from blasting speakers when you can

-* For longer or more important recordings, capture on iPhone instead — the phone mic and processing are stronger
+* For longer or more important recordings, capture on iPhone instead.
+The phone mic and processing are stronger

 </Accordion>